Lisa Abdallah, Nursing

 “I really can't see myself working anywhere else.”

 Lisa Abdallah loves the Merrimack Valley.
-When the Lawrence native heard of a faculty opening with UMass Lowell’s Nursing Department in 2003, she didn’t have to think twice.
+When the Lawrence native heard of a faculty opening with UMass Lowell’s School of Nursing in 2003, she didn't have to think twice.
 “UMass Lowell has a fantastic nursing program.
 After earning my doctorate, I jumped at the chance to work here,” she says.

 As part of UMass Lowell’s nursing faculty, Abdallah is also a great resource for young people considering the nursing field.
 She conducts a number of outreach programs for local students, running workshops with hands-on activities, such as checking pulses and listening to heartbeats.
 Abdallah sees this work as an important part of her job.
 “It’s critical for young people to be made aware of career options so they can think about possibilities for the future,” she says.